Minerva Studio - stock.adobe.com

 “It was just too good an opportunity to pass up,” says Delooze.
 “So [I thought] let’s go really hard at some of the things that we want to achieve.
 Let’s accelerate our move to the cloud and move as fast as we can.
 Let’s change the culture of the team and actually create an ability for us to experiment around new ways of working and doing things differently.”

 Delooze’s role as CIO has been to bring together the different parts of what were previously separate IT functions for change, run and technology.
 He says the journey they’ve been on for the past 18 months is about breaking down the walls that separated those functions and bringing them together as one unified team, known as Nationwide Technology.

-“Initially, it was about colocating people to sit together and actually work together,” he says.
-“For the past year, we’ve obviously been working virtually, so it’s been much more about how do we create collaborations that allow us to do our work better.
-It’s about getting people to talk to each other much more and that’s really starting to shift the needle.
+“Initially, it was about colocating people to sit together and work together,” he says.
+“For the past year, we’ve obviously been working virtually, so it’s been much more about how we create collaborations that allow us to do our work better.
+It’s about getting people to talk to each other much more, and that’s really starting to shift the needle.

 Delooze is one of 20 digital leaders highlighted in a report by digital transformation consultancy Contino and Tech London Advocates, the UK’s largest independent tech network.
 The report suggests successful transformation requires three key elements – a clear vision, solid alignment of technology with business, and an effort to bring staff on the journey.

 - LSE CIO Laura Dawson talks about focusing on team development, her vision of creating a connected network of technologists, and the impact of the Covid-19 pandemic.

 - Johnson Matthey CIO Paul Coby is working to create an agile IT department and says the Covid-19 pandemic has led to a company-wide appreciation of what IT does.